Client Retention · For Professional Firms

 Outlook.

-Editorial-grade tax and planning content, updated each quarter for current law.
-Three editions tailored to distinct client profiles.
-Each customized with your firm’s brand, a partner’s letter, and your contact information.
+Editorial-grade tax and planning content, written for your business-owner clients and updated each quarter for current law.
+Every issue is reviewed by credentialed tax professionals before it mails, then customized with your firm’s brand, a partner’s letter, and your contact information.

-Magazine-quality print, mailed directly to the recipients you provide.
+Magazine-quality print, mailed directly to your full client list.

 20 pagesPer quarterly issue